ray-project/ray/doc/source/tune-distributed.rst

         scheduling:
           - preemptible: true

 Spot instances may be removed suddenly while trials are still running.
 Often times this may be difficult to deal with when using other distributed hyperparameter optimization frameworks.
 Tune allows users to mitigate the effects of this by preserving the progress of your model training through checkpointing.
 The easiest way to do this is to subclass the pre-defined ``Trainable`` class and implement ``_save``, and ``_restore`` abstract methods, as seen in `this example <https://github.com/ray-project/ray/blob/master/python/ray/tune/examples/hyperband_example.py>`__.
-See the `Checkpointing <tune-checkpointing.html>`__ page for more details.
+See the `Checkpointing <tune-usage.html#trainable-trial-checkpointing>`__ section for more details.

 You can also specify ``tune.run(upload_dir=...)`` to sync results with a cloud storage like S3, persisting results in case you want to start and stop your cluster automatically.